Seven Easy Outdoor Plants for Everyone

 a close up of deep purple coloured coral bells

-Coral bells are known for their unusual foliage, which can include colours such as reds, greens, purple, and silver.
+Coral bells are known for their unusual foliage, which can include colours such as reds, greens, purples, and silver.
 Their tiny, bell-shaped flowers grow on long stalks and blossom spring through summer.
 The little flowers, rising about their low-growing leaf mound, can make quite a striking addition to any garden.

 Besides being excellent ground cover plants, coral bells are also well-suited to borders and paths.
 And once established, they require very little maintenance to return year after year.

-Most coral bells are cold hardy, though they can tolerate the heat and humidity in warmer zones.
-They like partial shade, but will take a bit more sun in colder climes.
+Most coral bells are cold-hardy, though they can tolerate the heat and humidity in warmer zones.
+They like partial shade but will take a bit more sun in colder climes.

 Peony